How to Set Up a Fair Affiliate Commission Structure

-It’s crucial for most brands to ensure the cost-of-sale across their marketing channels is as low as it can be without negatively impacting revenue.
+It’s crucial for most brands to ensure the cost of sales across their marketing channels is as low as it can be without negatively impacting revenue.
 On the face of it, this may seem at odds with the goal of rewarding partners fairly.

-With this in mind, when establishing the commission structure of your affiliate programme, there are two key things to consider to ensure viability for your business:
+With this in mind, when establishing the affiliate commission structure of your program, there are two key things to consider to ensure viability for your business:

 For one of our menswear retailers who stocked a wide range of brands, all with differing margins, we set up differing commission rates per product, brand or category.
 The new rates rewarded higher commission for higher-margin products, and lower commission for lower-margin products in line with the large spectrum of price points the retailer managed.
 As they were based in the UK, but served customers internationally, we also took the cost of fulfilment of international orders into consideration.

-This approach led to a more manageable commission structure relative to the brand’s profit margins, all while ensuring affiliate partners were still rewarded for their efforts.
+This approach led to a more manageable affiliate commission structure relative to the brand’s profit margins and objectives, all while ensuring affiliate partners were still rewarded for their efforts.

 Your partners want to make as much money as possible, just like you.
 In a competitive landscape like the fashion industry, if a partner can earn more money with one of your competitors (or resellers), they have less incentive to work with you.
 Before establishing your affiliate commission rates, scope out what other brands are offering and match it or – where possible – beat it.